 Bulgur refers to a whole grain that is a staple in the Middle East and the Mediterranean region.
-Bulgur (affiliate link) is partially cooked, also known as parboiling.
+Bulgur is partially cooked, or parboiled.
 It is derived from durum wheat.

-- Bulgur Wheat — Bulgur comes in different sizes to accommodate what you are preparing.
+- Bulgur Wheat: Bulgur comes in different sizes to accommodate what you are preparing.
 Pay close attention to the recipe you are following, to make sure you purchase the correct size.
 The options available are #1 (fine bulgur) through #4 (coarse bulgur).
 For this bulgur pilaf recipe, you will need #4.
-The finer grinds are used to make recipes like Kibbeh, Kubba, and Tabouli.
+The finer grinds are used to make recipes like Kibbeh, Kubba, and Lebanese Tabbouleh.

-- Vermicelli — Vermicelli (affiliate link) comes in coils or broken into pieces.
+- Vermicelli: Vermicelli comes in coils or broken into pieces.
 Either type will work in this recipe.

 Step 1: Heat olive oil in a medium pot and saute onion and vermicelli until the noodles are brown, and the onion is caramelized.